fajarnugrahap/3WD_OmniWheel_MobileRobot/README.md

 # Additional Feature: Position Control System
 The position robot can be controlled by using wheel odometry.
 Wheel odometry can be obtained from from kinematic equation
 ![WhatsApp Image 2024-07-18 at 16 58 15_7dd97819](https://github.com/user-attachments/assets/67050ef1-4a5e-4da8-aa99-b3fa5bd094d6)

+# User Interface
+You can choose remote mode or autonomous mode for test wheel odometry control.
+If you choose remote mode, you need to connect robot with Joystick PS3 and then you can drive the robot.
+In autonomous mode you can setup the X,Y target position and run the robot drive to target.